-The purpose of a dental crown is to restore the strength and functionality of damaged teeth and provide shape and size to damaged and decayed teeth, improving the overall appearance of your smile.
+A dental crown is a restoration that is custom created to fit over the entire tooth.
+They are often needed when a tooth is fractured, has a large cavity, or has a crack.
+The crown fits over the entire surface of the tooth, restoring the strength and functionality of damaged teeth and protecting it from further damage.
+It also provides shape and size to the damaged and decayed teeth, improving the overall appearance of your smile.
 You may need a dental crown due to various reasons, such as:

 - To avoid tooth decay